mwittig/pimatic-denon-avr/README.md

 ## Status of Implementation

-The current implementation is pretty basic, but robust.
+Since the first release the following features have been implemented:
+* support for input selection
+* support for zones
+* auto-discovery for pimatic 0.9

+Planned features:
+* add HTTP transport as an alternative to using telnet

 Additional features can be added easily and I am happy to do this on demand.
-Apart from this, I am planning to add an auto-discovery feature for the upcoming pimatic v0.9.

 ## Plugin Configuration